Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 of use, and suitability for the project requirements.
 By utilizing these tools, the project was able to be completed more efficiently, with greater accuracy and precision.

+## Django Rest API

+Django is a popular web development framework that is written in Python.
+It provides a set of tools and features that make it easy to build complex web applications quickly and efficiently.
+Django was created by Adrian Holovaty and Simon Willison in 2005, it features a vast collection of classes, libraries and modules that can be implemented in individual projects.
+With Django, you can create web applications that follow the Model-View-Controller (MVC) architecture, which helps to separate the different components of your application and make it easier to manage.
+Additionally, Django comes with a lot of built-in functionality, including an ORM for database interactions, an admin interface for managing site content, and a templating system for rendering HTML pages.
+Overall, Django is a powerful and flexible framework that is well-suited for building all kinds of web applications.
+(Johnson, n.d.)

 # Conclusion and Recommendations